-Frank is Chief Meteorologist at News 13 and was named Weathercaster of the Year by the South Carolina Broadcasters Association in 2014 and 2015.
+Frank has been the Chief Meteorologist for News 13 since 2007.
+He was named South Carolina Weathercaster of the Year in 2014 and 2015.

 Frank’s career includes many years of experience with severe weather in Tornado Alley and tropical forecasting in hurricane prone areas.